ethicsbench/nobtium/README.md

 `scripts/unperceived_score.js` and its helper modules calculate an **unperceived_score** for each log entry.
 The score is a weighted mix of several signals:

 - `entropy_score`: Shannon entropy of the text
-- `symbol_density`: ratio of non‑alphanumeric symbols
+- `symbol_density`: ratio of non-alphanumeric symbols
-- `hidden_pattern_score`: detection of repeating sequences or n‑grams
+- `hidden_pattern_score`: detection of repeating sequences or n-grams
 - `rhythm_score`: irregular whitespace rhythm (via `whitespaceRhythm.js`)
-- `duplicationRate`/`repeat_score`: message or n‑gram repetition across logs
+- `duplicationRate`/`repeat_score`: message or n-gram repetition across logs
 - `void_score`: semantic void or nonsense content (`semanticVoidScore.js`)
 - `audio_score`: audio anomalies such as ultrasound or silence (see `scripts/audio/`)
 - `visual_score`: edge clustering, text density and color depth when an image is provided